centreon/centreon-documentation/versioned_docs/version-24.04/reporting/report-development.md

 ![image](../assets/reporting/dev-guide/db_conn_7.png)

-> In case of an error message indicating a missing driver, add the MariaDB
+> In case of an error message indicating a missing driver, add the MariaDB/MySQL
 > driver ( .jar) from the "Manage drivers" menu.
 >
 > ![image](../assets/reporting/dev-guide/db_conn_8.png)